MatthewB919/hci-production-problems/pp-04/readme.md

 organization.
 Initializing it on GitHub with a `README.md` file is fine, unless you’ve already begun a repository on a team member’s computer. **That will be your shared repository for Project Two.**

-3. Copy and paste the URL for your team’s GitHub organization here:
+3. Copy and paste the URL for your team’s GitHub organization here: https://github.com/hci-Magnezing

-4. Copy and paste the URL showing your team’s GitHub organization members here:
+4. Copy and paste the URL showing your team’s GitHub organization members here: https://github.com/orgs/hci-Magnezing/people

-5. Copy and paste the URL for your team’s shared repository for Project Two here:
+5. Copy and paste the URL for your team’s shared repository for Project Two here: https://github.com/hci-Magnezing/Project2

 6. Each member of the team should then fork the team repository from within the team organization on GitHub (so, too, should the team member who created the GitHub organization for your project).

-Copy and paste the URL for your personal fork of the repository here:
+Copy and paste the URL for your personal fork of the repository here: https://github.com/MatthewB919/Project2-1

 7. Each member of the team should clone their forked copy of the repository to their local computer.
 Once you have cloned the forked copy, you should add the *upstream*, team repository as a second remote.
 Run `git remote add upstream` followed by the URL for your team’s repository.

-Write or copy & paste the output of `git remote -v` from your copy of the forked repository here:
+Write or copy & paste the output of `git remote -v` from your copy of the forked repository here: origin	git@github.com:MatthewB919/Project2-1.git (fetch) origin	git@github.com:MatthewB919/Project2-1.git (push) upstream	git@github.com:MatthewB919/Project2-1.git (fetch) upstream	git@github.com:MatthewB919/Project2-1.git (push)

 8. Next, on a feature branch called `self-intro`, all team members should add their names to the `README.md` file, along with brief sentence or two of what the member believes are his/her primary